AngleProtocol/angle-docs/core-module/lending.md

 As of April 2022, a single folding strategy for USDC on Aave has been implemented.

 {% hint style="info" %}
-The state of the strategies used for different collateral types can be tracked on [Angle Analytics](https://analytics.angle.money).
+The state of the strategies used for different collateral types can be tracked on the [Angle Analytics](https://analytics.angle.money).
 {% endhint %}

+### stETH strategy

+The strategy used for ETH is the StETHAcc strategy from Yearn.
+It compares rates for stETH between Lido and the Curve stETH/ETH pool, and earn the stETH native yield.
+More complex ETH strategies will be developed in the future.
+The contract can be found [here](https://github.com/AngleProtocol/angle-core/blob/main/contracts/strategies/StrategyStETHAcc.sol).